Opisthoproctus: Description

 Opisthoproctus soleatus has a specialized adaptation of the intestine by the anus, termed the rectal bulb, that contains bioluminescent bacteria and produces light.
 A second specialized organ located in the ventral sole acts as a reflector for the rectal light-organ.
 Light generated by bioluminescent bacteria in the rectal bulb is projected into the tissue of the reflector organ, which has a reflective ventral wall that reflects the light downward.
 The reflector can be contracted or expanded, controlling the amount of light allowed to pass through the thin part of the scales and into the environment.
 Their genus name Opisthoproctus is presumably derived from Ancient Greek ὄπισθεν (ópisthen), meaning "back", and πρωκτός (prōktós), meaning "anus", as a reference to this intestinal light organ.

 The head is compressed, with the snout being about 3/8 the length of the head.
 The mouth is small and extends to half the length of the snout.
 The upper part of the snout and the area of the head above the brain are semi-transparent.
 Small teeth are present in the mouth on the lower jaw and the head of the vomer.

 The eyes are particularly distinctive, being tubular in shape and directed dorsally (upwards); they have a sideways-oriented diverticulum in the front wall of the eye, though it is unclear what the precise function of this pouch-like pocket is.
 The eye is large, equal in length to the snout, with the suborbital space covering the entire cheek and an extremely large lens.
 The suborbital bone is extended and covers the eye laterally.

 Distribution and habitat

-O. soleatus is found in all the world's tropical and temperate oceans.
+Opisthoproctus soleatus is found in all the world's tropical and temperate oceans.
 It has been recorded in the Atlantic, Pacific, and Indian Oceans.
 In the eastern Atlantic, it is most frequently encountered between western Ireland and Mauritania, and between Sierra Leone and Angola.
 Its range in the Atlantic Ocean extends from 20° N to 10–12° S,.

 Its depth range is 300 to 800 m but it commonly frequents the 500 to 700 m range, often limited by the 8 °C isotherm which often occurs at about 400 m.
 This range falls within the mesopelagic region, which receives dim light from above.
 This region contains resident fauna, as well as transitional fauna that migrate vertically in response to changes in light.